jjrom/mwps/README.md

 Installation
 ============
 Copy everything under an Apache directory.

+Don't forget :
-Don't forget to configure s/config.php if you are under a proxy
+  1. to configure s/config.php if you are under a proxy
+  2. to change the proxyUrl url line 37 of index.html depending on where you installed the application